Jared Lazarus, Photographer

 Duke University, Many Faces of Cancer

-I began a journey in 2014 to show the varied faces of Duke Cancer Center’s patients and survivors.
-Through this photo essay, I wanted to give hope and inspiration to those newly diagnosed.
-Over the next three years I criss-crossed the state to photograph and interview 14 brave individuals doing what they love, and in many cases, enjoying a new lease on life.
+I began a journey in 2014 to show the varied faces of Duke Cancer Institute’s patients and survivors.
+I wanted to give hope and inspiration to those newly diagnosed.
+Over the next three years, I would travel the state and beyond to photograph and interview 14 determined men, women, and children doing what they love, and in many cases, enjoying a new lease on life.

 I soon realized, however, that those I had been documenting were inspiring me.
 They have given me hope, courage, and dare I even say, a new outlook on life.

 When a large tumor—that mercifully turned out to be benign—was found in my daughter’s abdomen in 2015, my world was turned upside down.
 I have never felt more helpless as our family navigated the diagnosis and surgery process, but I trusted my daughter would rally the same warrior spirit as the patients I had met.